mkoohafkan/mkoohafkan.github.io/_posts/2016-10-12-building-arcgis-models-the-r-way.md

 and requires some weird workarounds for things that should be simple.

 I frequently find myself faced with tasks that require complex chaining of ArcGIS functions.
-Consider, for example, and applying area-weighted averaging as a dissolve statistic (which absolutely should be a standard method for the `Dissolve` tool, but isn't).
+Consider, for example, applying area-weighted averaging as a dissolve statistic (which absolutely should be a standard method for the `Dissolve` tool, but isn't).
 In order to accomplish this, you need to